MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 ## Enable viewer mode with Group Policy

-To enable viewer mode for unlicensed users in your organization with Group Policy, do the following:
+To enable viewer mode for unlicensed users in your organization with Group Policy:

-- Enable the **Viewer Mode** policy setting.
+- Enable the **Viewer mode** policy setting.
 You can find this policy setting under User Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.

 - Disable the **Automatically activate Office with federated organization credentials** policy setting.
 You can find this setting under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Subscription Activation.
 By disabling this setting, you ensure that Office is not automatically activated with federated organization credentials.

-The Administrative Template files (ADMX/ADML) for this policy setting are available here(https://www.microsoft.com/en-us/download/details.aspx?id=49030)
+The Administrative Template files (ADMX/ADML) for this policy setting are available [here](https://www.microsoft.com/download/details.aspx?id=49030)

 ## Considerations when using viewer mode